A to Z guide to living in the UK and Southampton

 Read more about the Employability and Enterprise Service

 If you are a student of Southampton Solent University you have the opportunity to earn a minimum of £6.44 per hour working part-time on campus.
-The variety of jobs on offer is almost endless, from working in the library to helping out in at University open days.
-Access our Jobs Dashboard
+The variety of jobs on offer is almost endless, from working in the library to helping out in at university open days.

 For full details on how to apply for a National Insurance number, how much tax you can expect to pay and how to claim tax back, visit the HMRC website